timescale/docs/api/tdigest.md

 This constructs and returns a `tdigest` with the specified number of buckets over the given values.

 TimescaleDB provides an implementation of the `tdigest` data structure for quantile approximations.
 A `tdigest` is a space efficient aggregation which provides increased resolution at the edges of the distribution.
 This allows for more accurate estimates of extreme quantiles than traditional methods.

 Timescale's `tdigest` is implemented as an aggregate function in PostgreSQL.
-It does not support moving-aggregate mode, and are not ordered-set aggregates.
-They are currently restricted to float values.
-They are parallelizable and are good candidates for continuous aggregation.
+It does not support moving-aggregate mode and is not an ordered-set aggregate.
+It is parallelizable and is a good candidate for continuous aggregation.
+Aggregating with `tdigest` is currently restricted to float values.

 The `tdigest` function is somewhat dependent on the order of inputs.
 The percentile approximations should be nearly equal for the same underlying data,